Public Access Defibrillation

-Regular maintenance is required as batteries and AED pads expire and AED units do not always stay charged.
+Regular maintenance is required as AED units do not always stay charged, batteries and AED pads expire.
 AED checks (generally no less than monthly) are an important element of your operations.
 Keep records of all maintenance performed.

 Registration under OPHI-AED meets the requirement for a ‘written plan’ as required under 37.104.604 ARM.
 No other ‘written’ plan is required.
 This will be clarified in a future rule revision.
 An electronic incident report is required each time an AED is attached to a patient.
 In the event an AED is used (pads placed on a patient), you need to file a report with DPHHS.
 Complete the form and return to firstname.lastname@example.org.

 Benefits of Registration

-Registration helps entities be successful by assuring the entity is integrated with dispatch and EMS response, people are trained to use the AED, the AEDs are maintained and in working order, and that medical oversight is in place to assure patients receive the best care possible.
+Registration helps entities be successful by assuring the entity is integrated with dispatch and EMS response, people are trained to use the AED, the AEDs are maintained and in working order, and medical oversight is in place to assure patients receive the best care possible.

 An important benefit for registered entities is that Montana law provides liability protections and immunity from civil liability to: